 In addition to having a lower fat and calorie content than traditional pork-based sausage, chicken sausage could also offer some additional health benefits.

-Al quinoa is a complete protein needed for muscle repair and health.
-It is also a good source of vitamin B and minerals such as iron or zinc, depending on the brand and ingredients.
+It can provide quality protein needed for muscle repair and health.
+It may also provide vitamins and minerals such as iron or zinc, depending on the brand and ingredients.

 But chicken sausage is not sodium-free.
 I need to be very aware of this, as too much sodium can increase blood pressure, among other complications.